 Here are some examples of practical problems that lead to formulate and test a null hypothesis.

-A new drug is proposed to treat a given disease.
-The proponents claim that it is more effective than the drug currently in use.
+A new method is proposed to produce light bulbs.
+The proponents claim that it produces less defective bulbs than the method currently in use.
 In order to check the claim, we can set up a statistical test as follows:

-null hypothesis: the 1-year survival probability of patients treated with the new drug is the same as that of patients treated with the old drug;
+null hypothesis: the probability that a light bulb produced with the new method is still working at the end of the test period is the same as that of a light bulb produced with the old method;

-data: 100 patients are enrolled in the clinical trial; 50 of them, chosen at random, are treated with the old drug (group A); the remaining 50 are treated with the new drug (group B); the final data comprises 100 observations of: 1) an indicator variable which is equal to 1 if the patient survived and 0 otherwise; 2) a categorical variable that records the group (A or B) to which each patient was assigned;
+data: 100 light bulbs are tested; 50 of them are produced with the new method (group A); the remaining 50 are produced with the old method (group B); the final data comprises 100 observations of: 1) an indicator variable which is equal to 1 if the light bulb is still working at the end of the test period and 0 otherwise; 2) a categorical variable that records the group (A or B) to which each light bulb belongs;

-test statistic: a z-statistic is computed by: 1) taking the difference between the proportions of surviving patients in groups A and B (the proportions are estimates of the probabilities of survival, which are equal for the two groups under the null hypothesis); 2) subtracting from this difference its expected value (which is zero under the null) and dividing it by its standard deviation (it can be derived analytically); the quantity thus obtained can be approximated by a standard normal distribution (see here for details);
+test statistic: a z-statistic is computed by: 1) taking the difference between the proportions of working light bulbs in groups A and B (the proportions are estimates of the probabilities of not being defective, which are equal for the two groups under the null hypothesis); 2) subtracting from this difference its expected value (which is zero under the null) and dividing it by its standard deviation (it can be derived analytically); the quantity thus obtained can be approximated by a standard normal distribution (see here for details);

 critical region: we decide that the size of the test must be 5%, that is we are going to tolerate a 5% probability of incorrectly rejecting the null; the critical region is the right 5%-tail of the normal distribution, that is, all values greater than 1.645 (see the glossary entry on critical values if you are wondering how this value was obtained);